Key takeaways:

 Cells have multiple ways of controlling the level of ROS, including endogenous antioxidants such as glutathione, superoxide dismutases (SOD), and catalase.

 One way cells control oxidative stress is through the Nrf2 pathway.
 Activation of Nrf2 calls up antioxidant response genes, including the glutathione transferase enzyme (GSTs).
-As part of Phase II detoxification, GSTs are the enzymes responsible for causing the reaction between glutathione and other substances, such as toxicants, to make them water-soluble and able to easily be excreted.[ref]
+As part of Phase II detoxification, GSTs are the enzymes responsible for causing the reaction between glutathione and other substances, such as toxicants, to make them water-soluble and able to be easily excreted.[ref]

 I’ll come back to these oxidative stress enzymes in the genetics section…